Cut food waste with this clever tip on how to make berries last longer. You’ll never find a mushy strawberry lingering in your fridge again!

-To make berries last longer, all you have to do is rinse your berries in a solution of one part vinegar white vinegar or apple cider vinegar works best) to three parts water.
-Alternatively, fill a bowl with one part vinegar to three parts water and give your berries a short soak for a minute.
+To make berries last longer, all you have to do is rinse your berries in a solution of one part vinegar to three parts water.
+Alternatively, fill a bowl with one part vinegar to three parts water and give them a short soak for a minute.

-Next drain the berries, and pop them in a salad spinner lined with kitchen roll.
+Next, drain the berries, and pop them in a salad spinner lined with a piece of kitchen roll.
 Gently spin until the berries are completely dry.
-Then decant the berries into an airtight container lined with kitchen roll, and place in the fridge.
+Then decant the berries into an airtight container lined with kitchen roll, and place it in the fridge.

 Worried that your berries are going to taste of vinegar?
+Don’t worry.
 Simply wash them immediately prior to eating, and you or your dining companions will be none the wiser!